 - To school officials with legitimate educational interests.
 A school official is a person employed by the College in an administrative, supervisory, academic or research, or support staff position (including law enforcement unit personnel and health staff); a person or company with whom the College has contracted as its agent to provide a service instead of using College employees or officials (such as an attorney, auditor, or collection agent); a person serving on the Board of Trustees; or a student serving on an official committee, such as a disciplinary or grievance committee, or assisting another school official in performing his or her tasks.
 A school official has a legitimate educational interest if the official needs to review an education record in order to fulfill his or her professional responsibilities for the College.

-- Directory Information, including name, age, date of birth, student ID number, dates of attendance, enrollment status, class year, major, awards and honors, address, telephone number, Dartmouth email address, place of birth, relationship to an alumnus or alumna of the College, status of enrollment and residence, class, year, major, degrees awarded, awards and honors, campus address and telephone number, home address and telephone number, date and place of birth, previous educational institutions attended and degrees awarded, extracurricular activities, student photo, weight and height of members of athletic teams, and other similar information, may be disclosed without restriction unless the student objects in writing to the Office of the Dean of the College.
+- Directory Information, including name, age, date and place of birth, student ID number, dates of attendance, enrollment status, class year, major, awards and honors, home address, telephone number, Dartmouth email address, relationship to an alumnus or alumna of the College, degrees awarded, campus address and telephone number, previous educational institutions attended and degrees awarded, extracurricular activities, student photo, and weight and height of members of athletic teams, may be disclosed without restriction unless the student objects in writing to the Office of the Dean of the College.
 A student's request that directory information not be released remains in effect until the student releases it.